-Raksha Bandhan is a revered Indian festival that celebrates the cherished bond of protection and affection between brothers and sisters.
-In 2025, Raksha Bandhan will be observed on 9th August, marking a special occasion for families, schools, and communities across the country.
+Raksha Bandhan is a special Indian festival that celebrates the love and care between brothers and sisters.
+In 2025, it will be celebrated on 9th August.
+Families, schools, and communities come together to enjoy this day.

 Origins of Raksha Bandhan are found in ancient Indian epics and scriptures such as the Mahabharata and Bhavishya Purana.
 Notably, the legend of Draupadi tying a protective thread on Lord Krishna’s wrist during a moment of crisis illustrates the festival’s essence—a pledge of care, safety, and lifelong support.